barebox/barebox/Documentation/user/devicetree.rst

 -----------------------

 The devicetree consulted by barebox plays a special role.
-It is referred to as the "internal devicetree."
+It is referred to as the "internal devicetree" or "live tree".
 The barebox devicetree commands work on this devicetree.
 The devicetree source (DTS) files are kept in sync with the kernel DTS files.
 As the FDT files are meant to be backward compatible, it should always be possible to start a kernel with the barebox internal devicetree.
 However, since the barebox